baruchgu/app_py_by_helm/README.md

 Before you begin, ensure you have the following installed:
 - [Git](https://git-scm.com/) to clone the repository
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) to interact with your Kubernetes cluster
-- A Kubernetes cluster (e.g., Minikube, Kind, or a cloud provider like GKE, EKS, or AKS)
+- Kubernetes cluster
 - curl package
 K3S tool is running in Debian based node.

-## Getting Started
+## 🎬 Getting Started

 Follow these steps to clone the repository, set up the helm chart, and deploy the application.